-As B.C. continues on into its second phase of its reopening plan during the COVID-19 pandemic, there weren't any new outbreaks today but there have been some more deaths.
+As B.C. continues on into the second phase of its reopening plan during the COVID-19 pandemic, there weren't any new outbreaks today (May 22), but there have been more deaths.
 In addition, the provincial government made announcements regarding drive-in theatres and food and drink establishments.

 In lieu of a news conference on Fridays, provincial health officer Dr. Henry and B.C.
-Health Minister Adrian Dix issue a news release instead.
+Health Minister Adrian Dix issue a news release.

-While there has been a cumulative total of 2,507 cases in the province, 310 cases are active ones with 41 individuals in hospital (eight of those are in intensive care units).
+While there has been a cumulative total of 2,507 cases in the province, 310 cases are active ones, with 41 individuals in hospital (eight of whom are in intensive-care units).

 So far, there have been 888 cases in Vancouver Coastal Health, 1,236 in Fraser Health, 127 in Island Health, 194 in Interior Health, and 62 in Northern Health.